A

 conductor a substance which passes an electric current

-confinement time the period of time that ions can be kept at a sufficiently high
+confinement time the period of time that ions can be kept at a

 temperature and density for fusion to occur in a fusion reactor